-The Japan Rail Pass is a discounted travel pass offered by Japan Railways (JR).
+The JR Rail Pass is a discounted travel pass offered by Japan Railways (JR).
 It is available exclusively for foreign tourists and offers unlimited travel on the extensive JR train network (including the famous bullet trains), selected JR buses and selected JR ferries.
-Just one pass covers travel in every corner of the four major islands of Japan.
-If you are planning on making long distance trips within Japan, the Japan Rail Pass offers a fast and affordable travel alternative.
-For example, a return trip from Tokyo to Kyoto will cost you around the same price as a 7 day Japan Rail Pass.
+The single pass covers travel in every corner of the four major islands of Japan.
+If you are planning on making long distance trips within Japan, the JR Pass offers a fast and affordable travel alternative.
 The Japan Rail Pass is also referred to as a JR Rail Pass or JR Pass.

 When you purchase your Japan Rail Pass you will receive an Exchange Order voucher.
 You will then take this with you to Japan where you will trade it for your actual Japan Rail Pass.
 Make sure you keep this safe as this is required to get your JR Pass.

 What is the Japan Rail Pass